airyhq/airy/CONTRIBUTING.md

 ## Lint your changes

-We use language specific linters: [buildifier](https://github.com/bazelbuild/buildtools/tree/master/buildifier) to lint Bazel files, [prettier](https://prettier.io/) for TypeScript, JavaScript and SCSS, [CheckStyle](https://checkstyle.sourceforge.io/) for Java.
+We use a couple of language specific linters.
+For Bazel code we use [buildifier](https://github.com/bazelbuild/buildtools/tree/master/buildifier), for web projects [prettier](https://prettier.io/), and for Java [CheckStyle](https://checkstyle.sourceforge.io/).

-Java linting is run as a test, so depending on the package you can run:
+Java linting is run as a test, so depending on the package you can run

 ```sh
 bazel test //my/package:checkstyle